yezkez10/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# Asclepius User Guide
+# ClinicAssistant User Guide

-Asclepius is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Asclepius can get your contact management tasks done faster than traditional GUI apps.
+ClinicAssistant is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ClinicAssistant can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />